raspberrypilearning/from-me-to-you/en/step_6.md

 ![Show web address](images/from-me-webaddress.png){:width="400px"}

 Now, copy the web address.
 To do this, you can:
-+ Write down the web address and give it to the person who you have made the digital card for
++ Write down the web address and give it to the person who you want to share the project with
 + Or, you can copy the web address and paste it into an email

 **Tip:** You can access completed Scratch projects on a computer or mobile device.